naellis89/documentation/source/index.rst

 .. invoca documentation

-invoca Web Services Platform API
+Invoca Web Services Platform API
 =================================

-The invoca Web Services Platform API allows developers to easily integrate into their applications without having to use a manual web portal.
+The Invoca Web Services Platform API allows developers to easily integrate into their applications without having to use a manual web portal.

 .. toctree::
    :maxdepth: 3